-- 90. The time of sunset varies during the year.
-During the trial sunset would be: - a) 1 July 2021 5:23 pm - b) 1 October 2021 6:18 pm - c) 1 January 2022 7:26 pm - d) 1 April 2022 6:13 pm - 91.
+- 89. The time of sunset varies during the year.
+During the trial sunset would be: - a) 1 July 2021 5:23 pm - b) 1 October 2021 6:18 pm - c) 1 January 2022 7:26 pm - d) 1 April 2022 6:13 pm - 90.
 Currently the City's Ranger staff do not have rosters extending beyond 7pm on weekdays and 4pm on weekends.
 As such, the most cost effective solution to implement this trial is to engage external Contractors for the night time closures.
-The anticipated cost of this is \$25,500 for a twelve month trial. - 92.
-This trial should commence 1 July 2021 so as to provide sufficient time to inform the community of the change in the usage of ZZSD and to provide budget funding within the 2021/22 Budget, as no budget exists to commence the trial earlier. - 93.
-By undertaking the re-opening each day at 10 am, this still provides the early morning for pedestrians and cyclists to have free access to ZZSD which may partially mitigate the concerns raised once the road is reopened to vehicles. - 94.
-It is proposed to provide a subsequent report to Council in May 2022 detailing the outcomes from an antisocial, criminal and environmental perspective.
-Council may then be able to make a final determination on the status of ZZSD before the planned termination of the trial on 30 June 2022.
+The anticipated cost of this is \$25,500 for a twelve month trial. - 91.
+This trial should commence 1 July 2021 so as to provide sufficient time to inform the community of the change in the usage of ZZSD and to provide budget funding within the 2021/22 Budget, as no budget exists to commence the trial earlier. - 92.
+By undertaking the re-opening each day at 11 am, this still provides the early morning for pedestrians and cyclists to have free access to ZZSD which may partially mitigate the concerns raised once the road is reopened to vehicles.

+93. It is proposed to provide a subsequent report to Council in May 2022 detailing the outcomes from an antisocial, criminal and environmental perspective.
+Council may then be able to make a final determination on the status of ZZSD before the planned termination of the trial on 30 June 2022 allowing any subsequent changes to be put in place during the month of June 2022.